-What a nail-biting, nerve-wrecking turn of events that was!
+What a nail-biting, nerve-wrecking turn of events!
 The battle between two fierce rivals has at last come to a decisive end.
 It was a close race, and one not without some unexpected twists and dramatic results along the way.
 But in the end it was Donald Trump who emerged victorious.

-The victory of the globally controversial Republican was a little surprising, considering the previous polls that had mostly predicted a Democrat win.
-But in the early hours of the morning, Clinton’s defeat was becoming more and more apparent.
+The victory of the globally controversial Republican is still a little surprising, considering the previous polls that had mostly predicted a Democrat win.
+But in the early hours of the morning of the election day, Clinton’s defeat was becoming more and more apparent.
 Trump won in the major swing states of Florida, Ohio and Pennsylvania, enough to give him the lead needed to win in the election.
 The Republicans have also kept their majority in House of Representatives and in the Senate.

 What exactly does this outcome mean for America, and what may change in the future for travellers to the US?